Dr Georgios Efthyvoulou

-After completing his PhD, he was appointed to a two-year research fellowship at the University of Birmingham, where he worked on a large-scale collaborative project, funded by the European Commission.
+After completing his PhD, he was appointed to a two-year research fellowship at the University of Birmingham, where he worked on a large-scale research project funded by the European Commission.

 - Research interests

-Georgios is interested in supervising PhD students in political economics and international business and banking.
+Georgios is interested in supervising PhD students doing applied empirical work in a range of fields, especially political economy.

 - Electoral motives and the subnational allocation of foreign aid in sub-Saharan Africa.
 European Economic Review, 127, 103430-103430.
 View this article in WRRO